MSIA/2020-msia423-ganguly-got/README.md

  - [ ] Wireframe the UI to finalize design concepts - 2
  - [ ] Implement the finalized design - 4
  - [ ] Get feedback from sample of fans on experience - 2
- - [ ] (icebox) Brainstorm on additional results that can be displayed to add more context to the game and hence aid user
+ - [ ] (icebox) Brainstorm on additional results that can be displayed to add more context to the game and hence aid user engagement

+5. Setting up application monitoring framework

+ - [ ] Create model monitoring dashboards - 2
+ - [ ] Establish model monitoring data pipelines - 4
+ - [ ] Deploy and validate model performance requirements - 2
+ - [ ] E

 ## Directory structure